Artist in Residence

 This residency program is proudly supported by the National Endowment for the Arts.

 Wilson is a town in North Carolina about 50 miles east of its capital, Raleigh, with a population of roughly 50,000.
 As the heart of the tobacco industry, downtown Wilson saw a decline in its fortune when the tobacco warehouses closed, changing the town as many other businesses shuttered.
 Today, the city is reinventing itself through several arts projects: The Vollis Simpson Whirligig Park opened in late 2017 and changed the city’s landscape.
-Over 120 guest photographers from all over the world have brought many different artistic visions and a lot of creativity to Wilson’s Historic Downtown, through Eyes on Main Street, now in its sixth year.
+Over 120 guest photographers from all over the world have brought many different artistic visions and a lot of creativity to Wilson’s Historic Downtown, through Eyes on Main Street, now in its seven year.

 The resident artists will live in Historic Downtown Wilson for one month.
 The Festival will offer comfortable lodging in a private apartment consisting of a workspace, a kitchen, a bathroom and one bedroom with a one-time stipend of $500 that can be used to cover travel and related costs.
 The Festival covers utility bills.

 Transportation to and from the airport will be provided from RDU, Raleigh-Durham Airport, located 60 miles from Wilson.
 Many resident photographers arrive by train as Wilson has a train station on the Amtrak network.
 A car is optional, at the expense of the resident.
 A pay for ride-share system runs all around town, and the Festival will provide a bike.